 After the economic crisis in 2008 green manufacturing stimulated the economy and showed advances in social and environmental value, including job creation, poverty reduction, and sustainable use of natural resources.

-The employment-intensive manufacturing sector is considered a good vehicle for the road to recovery, and harnessing the potential of renewable energy could be just what is needed to boost activity in the sector and to create sustainable lasting change.
+The employment-intensive manufacturing sector is considered a good vehicle for the road to recovery, and harnessing the potential of renewable energy could be just what is needed to boost activity in the sector and create sustainable lasting change.

 The Situation in Bali